python/cpython/Doc/library/exceptions.rst

    statement: except

 In Python, all exceptions must be instances of a class that derives from :class:`BaseException`.
-In a :keyword:`try` statement with an :keyword:`except` clause that mentions a particular class, that clause also handles any exception classes derived from that class (but not exception classes from which *it* is derived).
+A :keyword:`try` statement with an :keyword:`except` clause that mentions a class handles exceptions of that class and its subclasses (as defined by :func:`issubclass`).
 Two exception classes that are not related via subclassing are never equivalent, even if they have the same name.

 .. index:: statement: raise